Blueleaf/api/README.md

 * 409: EMAIL_IN_USE - a user account with this email address already exists

 ### Examples

+Here is a sample valid HTTP request:

+    POST /api/v1/households HTTP/1.1
+    Authorization: Basic.dG9rZW46c2tpcA==
+    User-Agent:.curl/7.37.1
+    Host: secure.blueleaf.com
+    Accept: */*
+    Content-Length: 50
+    Content-Type: application/x-www-form-urlencoded

+    email=john@blueleaf.com&full_name=John.Prendergast

+If you have access to the `curl` command line utility, you can produce the above request as follows:

     # Curl notes:
     # * -d causes a POST request and adds form data to the request